The research at GAL Hassin is carried out through the robotic telescope named Galhassin Robotic Telescope (GRT).

 The dome housing the WMT telescope is visible on top of Mount Mufara.
 Credits: GAL Hassin/Alessandro Nastasi

 The dome housing the big telescope is 3m in diameter

-GRT1 is mainly used to the confirmation and monitoring of Near Earth Objects (NEOs), Trans-Neptunian Objects (TNOs) and comets, but has also allowed different exoplanetary transits for the ExoClock project.
+GRT is mainly used to the confirmation and monitoring of Near Earth Objects (NEOs), Trans-Neptunian Objects (TNOs), comets, space debris, constellation satellites and also exoplanetary transits for the ExoClock project (European Space Agency).

 There are currently no telescopes in the European continent – either in the works or even under consideration for the near future – with the characteristics of the telescope that will be installed on Mount Mufara, specifications that make it particularly suitable for the task of detecting and tracking Near-Earth asteroids.
 Its location in the center of a large continental area with no other comparable facilities ensures that this telescope will play an important and central role in this activity.